 It is debatable whether land is actually a natural resource.
 Food, air and water are not seen as resources but as the very essentials of life; land is just as essential.
 Perhaps resources may be considered as necessary for civilised life, but not life itself; human beings existed and flourished, however primitively, before the discovery of minerals, coal or oil.
 However for the purpose of this article land is considered as a natural resource (see Definitions), if not the most fundamental of all resources.
 The questions raised here are about the control or ownership of these resources, and who should receive the benefit?

-The basic principle of land value taxation may be applied equally to all natural resources; as all natural resources are a gift of nature they cannot be owned, not even by governments or nations (2).
-Public custodianship may be accepted by general consent as a practical administrative necessity, but a wise government would be careful to distinguish this from ownership (3).
+The basic principles that govern land value taxation may be applied equally to all natural resources.
+As all natural resources are a gift of nature, they cannot be owned, not even by governments or nations (1).
+Public custodianship may be accepted by general consent as a practical administrative necessity, but a wise government would be careful to distinguish this from ownership (2).

 However, where LVT is concerned it is important to distinguish between rural land and urban land.
 Rural land may have value already due to natural circumstances, and this may be increased through directly applied work.
-Urban land however requires no such work; it simply has to be there.
 The three dimensional resources of coal, oil, fish etc. are tangible physical resources that require work to convert them into useable wealth.
-With urban land, what is being considered is a two dimensional area on the surface of the earth that only has value because of its location within a man-made agglomeration.
-All other natural resources require work directly applied to the resource to realise its value as tangible wealth.
 An exception has to be made for the electromagnetic spectrum, which as an intangible resource requires no work for extraction, but only for exploitation.
 It is undoubtedly a resource from which a revenue may be derived for its use.
-In his book The Stewardship Economy, Julian Pratt notes that in the year 2000 the British government received over £22 billion in exchange for 20 year licences to private companies (6).
+In his book The Stewardship Economy, Julian Pratt notes that in the year 2000 the British government received over £22 billion from private companies in payment for 20 year licences granting access to the radio spectrum.
+(5) Urban land however requires no such work; it simply has to be there.
+With urban land, what is being considered is a two dimensional area on the surface of the earth that only has value because of its location within a man-made agglomeration.
 Where natural resources are concerned the increase of land value due to agglomeration does not apply; the natural resource may be remote from the location that benefits from its exploitation; the increased land values in Aberdeen are due to remote ‘work on land’ a hundred miles away in the North Sea.

-(2).
-It is suggested that private ownership is only legitimate where it is related to productive effort (work).
-Refer to Related Essays: – ‘Work, Gift and Theft’.
+(1).
+It is suggested that private ownership is only legitimate where it is related to work; refer to Related Essays: – ‘Work, Gift and Theft’.